xsjens02/xsjens02/README.md

  🌱 I’m a passionate and curious developer at the start of my career

- ⚡ Fun Joke **Debugging is being the detective in a crime where you’re also the murderer**
+ ⚡ Fun Joke:: **Debugging is being the detective in a crime where you’re also the murderer**

 </div>